A land-lord farmer protest and how SJF used it to disrupt national unity

 The SJF had planned on instigating the farmers to turn violent and a high-level meeting in the first week of January had discussed the same.
 It was easier to instigate them as there are land-lord farmers at the protest site.

-Intelligence Bureau officials tell OneIndia that the proscribed organisation SJF had been looking to infiltrate the farmers' protests for long and over USD 1 lakh dollars had been collected in the namer of the farmer protests.
+Intelligence Bureau officials tell OneIndia that the proscribed organisation SJF had been looking to infiltrate the farmers' protests for long and over USD 1 lakh dollars had been collected in the name of the farmer protests.

 Family of Red Fort flag hoister flees village